 You’ll need to select the physical drive that your virtual disk is set on and click the "Start" button to start scanning lost data.

 Then you just need to select the partition of your virtual disk and click the "Start" button to begin scanning it.

-Then you just need to mark data you are going to reclaim and click "Recover" button to keep them on your computer.
+Then you just need to mark the data you are going to reclaim and click the "Recover" button to keep them on your computer.

 Note: Please do not save the recovered files back to your virtual disk during the recovery.